mrihan/Examaple/README.md

 # Examaple

-This is Frist Readme code
+This is First Readme code